 Reconciliation Victoria organises three statewide reconciliation forums each year.
 These are open to anyone who has an interest in progressing meaningful reconciliation in Victoria - all welcome!

 We try to vary the themes, locations and speakers for each forum, with one residential forum in a regional location each year, plus two one-day forums in a metro Melbourne location.
 One of these metro Melbourne forums is combined with our Annual General Meeting.

-Date: Saturday October 27, 2018
+Date: Saturday October 26, 2019

-A full program of the day is available here.
+Reconciliation Victoria and ANTaR Victoria will also hold their respective AGMs.
+Lunch and afternoon tea provided.
+A full program of the day is available for download here.

 Find out more about previous statewide reconciliation forums.